A Simple Daily Health Tracker (Free Download)

 The magic isn’t in tracking everything.

 Most trackers have too many clicks, too many ads, too many screens and details.
-They either feel too clinical… or too complicated to keep up with real life.
+They always feel like too much to keep up with real life.

 So I wanted something that felt different.